ad-freiburg/ad-blog/content/post/project-bill-of-material-exploration-service.md

  1. Both materials are used in different plants

-Note, that the conditions of parallel production and alternative materials theoretically partition the data: If two materials appear on the same position they either are produced in the same plant or they are not.
+Note, that the conditions of parallel production and alternative materials theoretically partition the data: If two materials appear in the same position they either are produced in the same plant or they are not.
 If they are, then one of them should be an alternative material.
 If they are not, then there is parallel production between them.
 This invariance can be used to ensure proper data quality.
 If there are two materials in the same position and the same plant, but the